DISH vs. Xfinity TV

-DISH and Comcast Xfinity are both big-time TV providers, but which delivers the better TV experience?
-Both DISH and Comcast Xfinity offer hundreds of channels, tens of thousands of on-demand programming options, and some pretty nifty DVRs (Xfinity’s X1 and DISH’s Hopper 3).
+DISH and Xfinity are both big-time TV providers, but which delivers the better TV experience?
+Both DISH and Xfinity offer hundreds of channels, tens of thousands of on-demand programming options, and some pretty nifty DVRs (Xfinity’s X1 and DISH’s Hopper 3).
 In the end, we found that DISH does TV better than Xfinity—though it’s a bit of a close call.

 Overall winner: DISH

-DISH vs. Comcast Xfinity—quick comparison
+DISH vs. Xfinity—quick comparison

 A better DVR and lower, long-term pricing make DISH the winner.

-DISH is satellite TV service, so you can get it anywhere in the United States (as long as you’re willing to install a satellite dish).
-On the other hand, Comcast Xfinity is a cable TV provider, so its service is delivered via coaxial cables to your home.
-Also, DISH requires a 2-year contract, but Comcast Xfinity lets you choose between contract and no-contract service.
+DISH is a satellite TV service, so you can get it anywhere in the United States (as long as you’re willing to install a satellite dish).
+On the other hand, Xfinity is a cable TV provider, so its service is delivered via coaxial cables to your home.
+Also, DISH requires a 2-year contract, but Xfinity lets you choose between contract and no-contract service.

-|America's Top 120||$49.99/mo.||190||View Plan|
+|America's Top 120||$64.99/mo.‡||190||View Plan|

-|America's Top 120+||$59.99/mo.||190+||View Plan|
+|America's Top 120+||$79.99/mo.^||190+||View Plan|

-|America's Top 200||$69.99/mo.||240+||View Plan|
+|America's Top 200||$89.99/mo.°||240+||View Plan|

-|America's Top 250||$79.99/mo.||290+||View Plan|
+|America's Top 250||$99.99/mo.**||290+||View Plan|

-|Digital Premier||$69.99/mo.||260||X1 (60 hrs.)||View Plan|
+|Digital Premier||$104.99‡‡||260+||View Plan|

-Comparing DISH and Comcast Xfinity prices and plans
+Comparing DISH and Xfinity prices and plans

 Turns out you pay more for Xfinity in the long run.

-Though these fees vary slightly by location, they can easily add up to more than $20 a month.
-So even though Xfinity’s Digital Starter is advertised at a price of $49.99 a month, the actual price is closer to $69.99 a month, and we still haven’t talked about the contract.
+Though these fees vary slightly by location, they can easily add up to more than $30 a month.
+So even though Xfinity’s Digital Starter is advertised at a price of $49.99 a month, the actual price is closer to $79.99 a month, and we still haven’t talked about the contract.

 DISH has more channels total, but that doesn’t mean you’ll have more to watch.
 Channel counts are like the advertised price—they don’t tell you what you’re really getting.
-For example, every TV provider, not just DISH and Comcast Xfinity, includes music stations and promotional channels (example: a “what’s-coming-soon” channel) in channel counts.
+For example, every TV provider, not just DISH and Xfinity, includes music stations and promotional channels (example: a “what’s-coming-soon” channel) in channel counts.
 We think it’s fair to say the majority of customers don’t pay for TV service to listen to Radio Margaritaville (yes, that is a real channel).

-Packages and pricing summary—DISH vs. Comcast Xfinity
+Packages and pricing summary—DISH vs. Xfinity

 - Though pricing seems comparable, DISH will save you money with a long-term contract.

-- DISH’s and Comcast Xfinity’s plans have similar channel lineups, except for Investigation Discovery and the Hallmark Channel.
+- DISH’s and Xfinity’s plans have similar channel lineups, except for Investigation Discovery and the Hallmark Channel.

-For example, we record every episode of Chopped.
-Each episode is an hour long (with commercials), so Chopped can fill up the DVR fast.
-On an Xfinity X1 DVR, one season of Chopped would take up almost half the available storage space, which means if we were sharing an X1 DVR, we’d have to be picky about what we choose and choose not to record.
+For example, we record every episode of This is Us.
+Each episode is an hour long (with commercials), so This is Us can fill up the DVR fast.
+On an Xfinity X1 DVR, one season of This is Us would take up almost a quarter of the available storage space, which means if we were sharing an X1 DVR, we’d have to be picky about what we choose and choose not to record.

 Another thing to think about is how many shows you want to record at once.
 DISH’s Hopper 3 can record up to sixteen shows at once, and Xfinity’s X1 can record up to six at once.
 We can’t imagine recording sixteen different shows or movies at the same time, but again, we like the idea of never having to be choosy with what we watch.

-DISH vs. Comcast Xfinity recap
+DISH vs. Xfinity recap

 - Overall winner: DISH.

-- Plans and prices: DISH’s long-term contract saves you money, and you won’t have to bother with Comcast Xfinity’s extra fees.
+- Plans and prices: DISH’s long-term contract saves you money, and you won’t have to bother with Xfinity’s extra fees.

 - Equipment and features: Considering DISH’s Hopper 3 DVR can hold and do so much (500 hours, 16 simultaneous recordings, etc.), the Xfinity’s X1 DVR doesn’t come out looking nearly as impressive.